Maneb: Applications

 Maneb, is a broad spectrum fungicide that is extensively applied against a wide range of fungal pathogens affecting ornamental plants, food and feed crops.
 It can also be used to create a toxin-based animal model of Parkinson's disease, usually in primates.

+Environmental effects

+Maneb will decompose into Ethylene thiourea, Mn^{2+}, CS_{2}, CO_{2}, and NH_{3} upon exposure with air or moisture.
+Maneb's decomposition products are largely influenced by environmental factors.

 Regulation

 Maneb was included in a pesticide ban proposed by the Swedish Chemicals Agency and approved by the European Parliament on January 13, 2009.